Fantastic Four: Film

 A reboot directed by Josh Trank (also titled Fantastic Four, but stylized as Fant4stic) was released on August 7, 2015.
 The film stars Miles Teller as Reed Richards, Kate Mara as Sue Storm, Michael B. Jordan as Johnny Storm, Jamie Bell as Ben Grimm and Toby Kebbell as Doctor Doom.
 It is based on Ultimate Fantastic Four.
 It earned poor reviews and box office results.
 On March 20, 2019, due to the acquisition of 21st Century Fox by Disney, the film rights of Fantastic Four reverted to Marvel Studios.

-In July 2019 at the San Diego Comic-Con, producer and head of Marvel Studios Kevin Feige, announced that a Fantastic Four film set within the Marvel Cinematic Universe is in development.
-In December 2020, it was announced Jon Watts will direct the film, but left the project in April 2022, citing personal reasons for stepping away.
+In July 2019 at San Diego Comic-Con, producer and head of Marvel Studios Kevin Feige, announced that a Fantastic Four film set within the Marvel Cinematic Universe, later titled The Fantastic Four: First Steps, is in development.
+In December 2020, it was announced Jon Watts will direct the film, but he left the project for personal reasons in April 2022.
 On September 10, 2022 at the D23 Expo, Kevin Feige revealed director Matt Shakman would be taking over the film, with a release date of November 8, 2024.
-On September 21, 2022 Jeff Kaplan and Ian Springer were announced to be writers for the film.
+On September 21, 2022, Jeff Kaplan and Ian Springer were announced to be writers for the film.
+By March 2023, Josh Friedman was hired to rewrite the script.
+In February 2024, Pedro Pascal, Vanessa Kirby, Joseph Quinn and Ebon Moss-Bachrach were officially announced as Reed Richards, Sue Storm, Johnny Storm and Ben Grimm.
+The Fantastic Four: First Steps was released in the United States on July 25, 2025.

+A livestream released on March 25th, 2025, by Marvel Entertainment via their YouTube Channel announced several cast members for the upcoming film Avengers: Doomsday, including the announcement that Pascal, Kirby, Quinn and Moss-Bachrach would all be returning as their Fantastic Four characters for that film.
+Avengers: Doomsday is currently set to be released on December 18th, 2026, in the United States.